 Antalgic Gait Symptoms

 Antalgic gait is characterized by pain.
-The type of pain may differ depending on the cause, which could be an injury, infection, inflammation, a vascular problem, or a tumor.
+The type of pain may differ depending on the cause, which could be an injury, infection, inflammation, a vascular problem, or a bone tumor.
 The altered gait is an impulsive attempt to reduce the pain caused by the affected muscles, bones, nerves, or joint abnormalities.
 There are many different types of gait disorders, but the antalgic gait is distinct.
 When you walk, you have a shorter “stance phase” and a longer “swing phase.”
 Doctors can often detect it by a child simply walking across the room.

 What Are the Treatments for Antalgic Gait?